purcebr/bike-index-listings/README.txt

 === Bike Index Stolen Bikes Widget ===

-This widget provides a way to easilly list bicycles that have been registered with BikeIndex.org on your own Wordpress site in easily manageable widget form.
+This widget provides a way to easily list bicycles that have been registered with BikeIndex.org on your own Wordpress site in easily manageable widget form.

 Settings allow you to list bikes closest to you by geocoding off of your zipcode, and to either show a mix of non-stolen/stolen bikes or to show only stolen bikes, depending on your site's needs.
 It uses the BikeIndex.org API to quickly pull and display listings, and is CURL-dependent.

 This widget is a great way to present a list of "stolen bicycles near you" to better serve your site visitors, and to help recover bikes with BikeIndex.org.

 About BikeIndex.org:
 --------------------
 BikeIndex.org is an open source bicycle registry that is out to save people the agony of bike theft.
 We work with countless partners like bike shops, bikers, pro-bike orgs and police departments to act as a clearinghouse for bike ownership and stolen bike information.

 Through our stolen site - stolen.bikeindex.org - we maintain an easily queryable database of stolen bikes - and work with people to chase their bikes down when they pop up on our radar.
-Along the way we do even more interesting things, like run the @isitstolen twitterbot.
+Along the way we do even more interesting things, like run the @isitstolen twitterbot - and help countless bike theft victims navigate their way around the horrible process of chasing bike thieves on Craigslist.

 Follow us at @bikeindex or @stolenbikereg for more information.